A Efficient Multimodal Framework for Large Scale Emotion Recognition by Fusing Music and Electrodermal Activity Signals

 \subsection{Multimodal Fusion for Emotion Recognition}

-The multimodal fusion has great advantage to rich the complementary information from different modalities~\cite{baltruvsaitis2018multimodal}, which has a very broad range of successes, including emotion recognition~\cite{soleymani2011multimodal}, multi-sensor management~\cite{xiong2002multi}, human computer interaction~\cite{jaimes2007multimodal}.

-To improve the robustness and performance of emotion recognition, previous researchers combine different physiological signals~\cite{kim2004emotion,kim2008emotion,jerritta2011physiological}, including ECG, RSP, EMG, EDA and EEG, because the fused signals contain more implicit informations with the different sampling rate and more channels.
+Multimodal information fusion technique is used to improve the performance of the system by integrating different information on the feature level, intermediate level, or decision level.
+To improve the robustness and performance of emotion recognition, previous researchers fuse the features from different physiological signals~\cite{kim2008emotion,jerritta2011physiological}, including ECG, RSP, EMG, EDA, and EEG because the fused signals contain more implicit information with the different sampling rate and more channels.
 But collecting multi-signals requires many conductive electrodes placed along the subject's scalp.
 The user-unfriendly acquisition limits practical applications.
-Therefore, some works added external media messages, which have great relationship with human emotion.
-Kim \textit{et al.}~\cite{kim2007bimodal} systematacially present the robust emotion recognition fusing the speech and biosignals.
-Liu \textit{et la.}~\cite{liu2017multi} combined the evoked video and EEG signals to predict subject emotion state.
+Therefore, some works added external media messages, which have a great relationship with human emotion.
+Kim \textit{et al.}~\cite{kim2007bimodal} systematically present the robust emotion recognition fusing the speech and biosignals.
+Liu \textit{et la.}~\cite{liu2017multi} combined the evoked video and EEG signals to predict the subject's emotional state.
 Koelstra \textit{et la.}~\cite{koelstra2013fusion} combined the facial expression with EEG signals.
-And Thammasan \textit{et la.} ~\cite{thammasan2017multimodal} fused the EEG and musical features.
-There is no effective exploration for the fusion of EDA and music signals, especially with large scale subjects.
+And Thammasan \textit{et la.}~\cite{thammasan2017multimodal} fused the EEG and musical features.
+There is no effective exploration for the fusion of EDA and music signals, especially with large-scale subjects.
 Hence, our paper focuses on this issue.